 Vandalism Of AT&T Fiber Optic Lines Under Investigation

-Sonora, CA — The Tuolumne County Sheriff’s Office is seeking information from the public about vandalism that occurred on August 30 and knocked out cell phone service across the region.
+Sonora, CA — The Tuolumne County Sheriff’s Office is seeking information from the public about vandalism that occurred on August 30 and knocked out cell service across Tuolumne County.

 It happened at around 5:50 pm in the area of Highway 49 and Melones Court.
 The Sheriff’s Office reports that about 50 feet of fiber optic line was cut, causing approximately $10,000 in damage.